Dr. Alexia Schemien (née Theis)

 Schemien, Alexia. “’You People Used to Be Conquistadores, for Christ’s Sake!’
 An Inter- American Perspective on Breaking Bad.“ Spaces – Communities – Discourses: Charting Identity and Belonging in the Americas.
 Ed.
 Josef Raab and Saskia Hertlein.
 Inter- American Studies/Estudios interamericanos.
 Trier: WVT/Tempe, AZ: Bilingual Press, 2016.
 117-138.

 Schemien, Alexia.
-Doing Religion: The Politics of Spirituality in Contemporary Mexican American Literature.
+Of Virgins, Curanderas, and Wrestler Saints: Un/Doing Religion in Contemporary Mexican American Literature.
 Inter-American Studies/Estudios interamericanos.
-Trier: WVT/Tempe, AZ: Bilingual Press, im Erscheinen.
+Trier: WVT/Tempe, AZ: Bilingual Press, 2018.

 Raab, Josef, and Alexia Schemien.
 Inter-American Flows: Transnational Imaginaries and Impacts.
 Inter-American Studies/Estudios interamericanos.
 Trier: WVT/Tempe, AZ: Bilingual Press, im Erscheinen.